-Several scientific studies document the positive mental effect of physical training on mood, anxiety and long term depression.
+Several scientific studies document the positive mental effect of physical training on mood, anxiety, and long term depression.
 Sport or physical exercise is often prescribed before medication for those suffering from depression and similar related issues.
-Simply employing three 30 minute sessions a week is enough to increase self esteem and a feeling of well being according to many published papers.
+Simply employing three 30 minute sessions a week is enough to increase self-esteem and a feeling of well being according to many published papers.

-Physiologically, the benefits from exercise alone are endless in terms of both general health and fitness.
-Lowered blood pressure as a result of cardiovascular training is well documented and advisable for all of those who have been diagnosed with high blood pressure (BP).
-Simply adopting the three x 30 minute method each week will see a significant reduction in BP when combined with a structured diet.
+There are a plethora of long term effects of exercise too.
+Lowered blood pressure as a result of cardiovascular training is well documented and advisable for all of those who have been diagnosed with high blood pressure.
+Simply adopting the three x 30-minute method each week will see a significant reduction in blood pressure when combined with a structured diet.
 Studies have even shown a drop of about 10mmHg in blood pressure readings after only 6 months of continuous exercise.
 Whilst this is neither a given nor definitive it gives an idea of how easy it is to reverse such conditions as elevated blood pressure.

-A stronger heart, pumping more efficiently again is a bi-product of low intensity cardio such as cycling, jogging or power walking.
-In layman’s terms, the heart muscles are strengthened and the arteries become less clogged up by simply employing three sessions of cardio based training each week (when accompanied by a clean, structured diet).
+A stronger heart, pumping more efficiently again is a bi-product of low-intensity cardio such as cycling, jogging or power walking.
+In layman’s terms, the heart muscles are strengthened and the arteries become less clogged up by simply employing three sessions of cardio-based training each week when accompanied by a clean, structured diet.

 For those recovering from cancer, exercise has been shown to boost the immune system and thus hinder the chances of cancer returning.
 Exciting research elsewhere has linked exercise with the reduction of bowel cancer.
 Again, the mechanisms are not known but the likely reason is an alteration in hormone levels associated with both cardiovascular and resistance training being the likely cause.
 Whilst the empirical evidence is sparse in these areas the positive factors associated with exercise, such as weight loss will help in the fight against certain cancer types.